wcfrobert/wthisj/README.md

 In practice, the equation above is only good for preliminary estimates.
 Moment transfers are always present, and can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
 It is not reasonable to assume zero moment transfer, especially at edge and corner columns.
 Concrete buildings are monolithic after all - there is no such thing as pinned in concrete design.

-To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined stress formulas we see in material mechanics textbooks ($P/A + My/I$), but not exactly.
+To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined elastic stress formulas ($P/A + My/I$), but not exactly the same.

+$$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

 Below is an illustration of the superposition of shear stresses from the [Macgregor Textbook](https://www.amazon.com/Reinforced-Concrete-Mechanics-Design-6th/dp/0132176521) (slightly modified).
-I love this textbook and I'm a huge fan of Dr. MacGregor, not least because he is also Canadian.
+Dr. MacGregor is my superhero and I absolutely love his textbook, not least because he is also Canadian.

-$$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$
+<p align="center"><img src="./doc/theory7.png" width="100%"></p>

 Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative unbalanced moments are possible.
-For example, an edge column will always have unbalanced moment directed on one-side.
+For example, an edge column will always have unbalanced moment on one-side.

-<p align="center"><img src="./doc/theory7.png" width="100%"></p>

 Let's go through the variables in the second term one-by-one.

 **Unbalanced Moment ($M_{sc}$)**

 The slab moment transferred into the supporting column is known as **unbalanced moment** ($M_{sc}$).
-The reason it is called "unbalanced" is because of the vertical offsets present in the slab moment diagram.
+The reason it is called "unbalanced" is because of the vertical offsets in the slab strip moment diagram.
 I don't like this naming because everything is balanced for static equilibrium.
 If we plot the moment diagram for the entire floor assembly, we see exactly where the unbalanced moment is going: into the columns.

 <p align="center"><img src="./doc/theory4.png" width="50%"></p>